Welcome to today's edition of the Rush 24-7 podcast.

 There is that, but the attempt succeeded.

-You look at the 2012 election returns, you'll see that Obama's turnout was millions of people less than it was in 2008, and he still won sizable margin.
+You look at the 2012 election returns, you'll see that Obama's turnout was millions of people less than it was in 2008, and he still won a sizable margin.

-Now, can chalk some of it up to the Republicans, again, not having a genuine conservative candidate, but this IRS scandal saw to it that there would be less money supporting Romney, that there would be less money supporting Republican candidates, and that there would probably be less people voting for the Republican.
+But this IRS scandal saw to it that there would be less money supporting Romney, that there would be less money supporting Republican candidates, and that there would probably be less people voting for the Republican.

 It worked.